SunOner/sunone_aimbot/README.md

 </div>

 ## Overview
 Sunone Aimbot is an AI-powered aim bot for first-person shooter games.
 It leverages the YOLOv8 and YOLOv10 models, PyTorch, and various other tools to automatically target and aim at enemies within the game.
-The AI model in repository has been trained on more than 30,000 images from popular first-person shooter games like Warface, Destiny 2, Battlefield 2042, CS:GO, Fortnite, The Finals, CS2 and more.
+The AI model in repository has been trained on more than 30,000 images from popular first-person shooter games like Warface, Destiny 2, Battlefield (all series), Fortnite, The Finals, CS2 and more.
 > [!WARNING]
 > Use it at your own risk, we do not guarantee that you may be blocked!